 Purpose and scope

-This privacy and data protection policy sets out how Beanstalk - Informed Online Investment uses and protects any information that you give the company when you engage with Beanstalk either via our website, email, video conferencing, events, telephonic engagement, services or in any other way.
+This privacy and data protection policy sets out how Beanstalk - Informed Online Investment uses and protects any information that you give the company when you engage with Beanstalk either via our website, mobile app, email, video conferencing, events, telephonic engagement, services or in any other way.
 This policy applies to all Personal Data we process regardless of the media on which that data is stored or whether it relates to past or present clients, website users or any other Data Subject.

 Beanstalk is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when engaging with us, then you can be assured that it will only be used in accordance with this privacy statement.